How Technology Can Benefit Law Firm Succession Planning

 In insight / By Charlotte Tobulevicius / 04 October 2019

-With an ageing workforce and struggles with talent retention, succession planning should be top of the agenda for law firms; but many are still choosing to ignore this inevitable business factor and instead focus on other areas of business, such as technology investment.
+With an ageing workforce, struggles to retain employees and reduce staff turnover, succession planning should be top of the agenda for law firms; but many are still choosing to ignore this inevitable business factor and instead focus on other areas of business, such as technology investment.

 PWC’s 2018 annual law firm survey reported that technology was a key challenge facing the legal sector over the period from 2018 to 2020, with the shortage/retention of talent also being uncovered as a key obstacle.